Divine1/sliderproject/README.md

 To understand what is happening , you can dowload this project and run it to understand how it works.

-### Change 2
+### Note 2
-i have added SCSS package for development.
+i have added SCSS package in this module.
+SCSS transphilers will automatically get downloaded when you install this npm package.

 i have provided scss variables, so that you can make changes to font-size,background-color,font-color,height,width ...etc according to your project need.